JonathanWilbur/mueller-report/volume1.md

 States.
 To organize those rallies, IRA employees posed as U.S. grassroots entities and persons and made contact with Trump supporters and Trump campaign officials in the United States.
-The investigation did not identify evidence that any U.S. persons conspired or coordinated with the IRA. section II of this report details the Office's investigation of the Russian social media campaign.
+The investigation did not identify evidence that any U.S. persons conspired or coordinated with the IRA.
+Section II of this report details the Office's investigation of the Russian social media campaign.

 ### Russian Hacking Operations